somadotorg/book/src/README.md

 ![SOMA Wordmark](images/soma_wordmark.png)

-Throughout history, **humanity's greatest power has been our drive to understand**.
+Humanity's greatest power has been our drive to understand.
 This endless curiosity transformed caves into cities and revealed the laws that govern galaxies.

-Artificial intelligence is a tool that, **if created responsibly**, will help us understand at greater complexity, just as a telescope allows us see further.
-In this spirit, **S❍MA aims to uncover patterns and connections in knowledge that have remained hidden from human view.**
+Artificial intelligence, if created responsibly, is a tool that helps us understand at greater levels of complexity.
+Just as a telescope allows us to see further, S❍MA aims to uncover patterns and connections that have remained hidden from human view.

-The purpose of S❍MA is to **harness this ability, continuously extracting patterns from data to build an ever more precise model of the world.**
+S❍MA is a distributed system that continuously incentivizes the ingestion of new data from any source and evaluates how each contribution improves its comprehension of the world.

-To achieve this, S❍MA is a distributed system that **incentivizes the ingestion of new data from any source, quantifying how each contribution improves its comprehension of the world**.
 In doing so, it extends humanity's greatest power: turning the unknown into understanding.

 ## Ways to Participate